ComposableFi/emulated-light-client/solana/app/README.md

 `ibc-app` can(and need):

-- query state of previosly delivered packet
+- query state of previosly delivered packet by port/channel/sequence number
 - query any next sequence id of packet to be send next over any port